In this guide, you’ll learn exactly how to get an uncontested divorce in North Carolina.

 In North Carolina, the venue where you file for divorce is the Superior or District Court.
 Your case should be filed in the county where either party resides.

-After you file your paperwork you must arrange for the Summons and Complaint for Absolute Divorce delivered to the defendant.
+After you file your paperwork you must arrange for the Summons and Complaint for Absolute Divorce to be served on the defendant.
 You cannot deliver this paperwork yourself.

 Instead, you must use one of the following methods: